cbrummitt/token-allowance-bot/README.md

 ## Summary

 The bot keeps track of acknowledgment given from one user to another.
 Each unit of acknowledgment is called a **token**.
+Everyone starts out with the same number of tokens.
 Users can `give` one token at a time to other users.

 Users can also `revoke` a token.
 There are a couple reasons why someone may revoke a token.
 One may decide that the person was not helping as much as hoped.
 Or one may want to give that token to someone else who has been more helpful.